TeaObvious/DayZ-Epoch-Origins-Combined-Survival/README.md

 License Details
 ====================================
-This community addon allows to use all important DayZ OriginsMod assets which are not usable in conjunction DayZ Epoch.
+This community addon allows you to use all important DayZ Origins Mod assets which without this mod are not usable in conjunction with DayZ Epoch.
-All Dayz Origins Mod assets will not be included and remain in ownership of the Origins Mod team. http://www.originsmod.info
+All DayZ Origins Mod assets are to remain ownership of the Origins Mod team. http://www.originsmod.info

 This project is non-profit and the intentions are to enable usage of DayZ Origins content in conjunction with the DayZ Epoch mod.
-It is provided free to use everyone who desires it.
+It is provided free for everyone to use.

-Most parts of this addon are self-written while the remaining files are based on the DayZ files of the Origings Mod: dayz.pbo, dayz\_anim.pbo, dayz\_code.pbo, dayz\_equip.pbo, dayz\_sfx.pbo, dayz\_weapons.pbo These files are licensed under DML-SA license which can be found here: http://www.bistudio.com/community/licenses/dayz-mod-license-share-alike
+Most parts of this addon are self-written while the remaining files are based on the files from the DayZ Origins Mod:

+These following files from DayZ Origins dayz.pbo, dayz_anim.pbo, dayz_code.pbo, dayz_equip.pbo, dayz_sfx.pbo and dayz_weapons.pbo
+are licensed under DML-SA license which can be found here: http://www.bistudio.com/community/licenses/dayz-mod-license-share-alike

 In which it states as per Section 2 that: